simplytesthere/docusaurus-base/docs/Purchasing Tech at ASC FAQ.md

 ## Do I have to purchase all technology through the ITS?

-All computers and tablets must be purchased through ASC ITS.
-This is because we must configure the devices for our environment so we can support them. *If you purchase a computer or tablet without the ASC ITS involvement, we will not support the device outside of connecting it to the on-campus network.*
+All computers and tablets must be purchased through the ASC ITS.
+This is because we must configure the devices for our environment so we can support them.
+If you purchase a computer or tablet without the ASC ITS involvement, we will not support the device outside of connecting it to the on-campus network.

-If you need accessories – such a keyboard, mouse, laptop bag, etc. – you can either purchase through us or using your department's p-card.
+If you need accessories – such as a keyboard, mouse, laptop bag, etc. – you can purchase via the ASC ITS, your department's p-card, or your personal funds and seek reimbursement.

 ## I need a new computer.
 What should I order?